Latest Financial News

 To create customer success we must:

-- Listen to and understand proactively the needs of our external and internal customers
+- Proactively listen to and understand the needs of our external and internal customers

-- Provide timely and cost-effective products and services to our customers
+- Provide time-to-market, cost-effective products and services to our customers

 - Make it easy to work with Seagate